Should I Take Prenatal Yoga Classes?

 When you are ready to get back into your yoga practice, do take it easy.

-We suggest that you continue taking prenatal classes since the areas targeted in prenatal yoga are still in the recovery phase.
+We suggest that you continue taking prenatal classes since the areas targeted in pregnancy yoga are still in the recovery phase.
 Use props to make your practice comfortable and soothing.

 Yoga Poses To Help With Breastfeeding